 In addition to expedited shipping times, customers want clear communication.
 They want to know what’s going on with their package every step of the way.
 But no matter how hard your team works, sometimes things don’t go as expected.
 These unexpected, often uncontrollable situations that occur every now and again can cause unwelcome ecommerce shipping mishaps known as delivery exceptions.

 In this guide to delivery exceptions, we’ll cover:

 - What delivery exceptions really are

 - Why they happen

-Most importantly, we’ll review how you can respond to delivery exceptions so that your customers still come away from the experience with a positive view of your company.
+Most importantly, we’ll review how you can respond to delivery exceptions so that your shoppers still come away from the experience with a positive view of your brand.
 Hopefully, they’ll even want to shop again!

 What is a Delivery Exception?

 A delivery exception describes an instance where a package is temporarily held up in transit for a period of time due to unexpected reasons.
-These can happen to any ecommerce business, from the smallest digital brands to the largest retailer.
+These can happen to any brand, from the smallest digital brands to the largest retailer.
 Delivery exceptions can result in delayed parcels or even undeliverable ones.
-Put simply: it’s when an obstacle of some kind gets in the way of a package arriving on a customer’s doorstep.
+Put simply: it’s when an obstacle of some kind gets in the way of a package arriving on a shopper’s doorstep.

 Note that a delivery exception doesn’t always mean a delayed or undelivered package.
 After a delivery exception, parcels may still arrive at their destinations on time; it just means that at some point during the delivery process, the progression of the package was halted and extra steps or attention was needed.